 For search engine marketers (SEMs), data is king.
-More data represents better understanding of our accounts, more efficiency, and ultimately, better results.
+More data represents a better understanding of our accounts, more efficiency, and ultimately, better results.
 Google offers a number of data tools, including Google AdWords data and Google Analytics.
 Most SEMs are aware of these tools and use them on a daily basis, but very few use them to their full capabilities.

-Linking your accounts not only allows you to import goals as conversions, but it also allows you to view important data like bounce rate, average time on site, and average page views per visit from an account level all the way down to a particular keyword.
+Link Google AdWords & Analytics so your accounts not only allows you to import goals as conversions, but it also allows you to view important data like bounce rate, average time on site, and average page views per visit from an account level all the way down to a particular keyword.
 This new information is invaluable, and it’s easy to obtain with a few quick steps.

 1. Adjust Your Account Settings